Advisor Development Institute

 Advisor Development Institute Certificate

-The Advisor Development Institute Certificate recognizes participation in workshops focused on the three core competencies identified by the National Academic Advising Association (NACADA): Conceptual, Informational, and Relational.
-The certificate can be earned within one year; however, if an individual needs two years to complete it, that option is available.
+The Advisor Development Institute Certificate recognizes participation in workshops focused on the three core competencies identified by the National Academic Advising Association (NACADA): Conceptual, Informational, and Relational and their applicability to undergraduate advising.
+The certificate can be earned within one year; however, if an individual needs longer to complete it, that option is available.
 Recipients receive their certificates at the time of the annual Undergraduate Academic Advising Awards ceremony each year.
-Candidates participate in the following:
+Candidates participate in the following workshops focused on advising undergraduate students:

-- Introduction to Technology and Policy — Part Two — Structure of degree audits, application of credits, exceptions and waivers, and CODA policies
+- Introduction to Technology and Policy — Part Two — Structure of undergraduate degree audits, application of credits, exceptions and waivers, and Change of Degree Application (CODA) policies

-- Communicating with Advisees and Holistic Advising — Communication as a part of an intentional process of guiding students’ growth and development
+- Communicating with Advisees and Holistic Advising — Communication as the key aspect of a holistic approach to guiding undergraduate students’ growth and development

 - Career Resources** — Career Development Center programs and resources available to students